CSC: What were the basic mantras of your success?

 Manoj: In my interview most of the questions were related to my village and districts like problems & their solutions.
 Interview was more focussed on DAF and I answered well.

 CSC: Was there any specific area they emphasized upon?

 Manoj: Details filled in my DAF were the main focussed area.

 CSC: Before getting down to actual preparation, what kind of reading should one do to improve one’s suitability for this exam?
 What is the outside reading one should do?

 Manoj: I would suggest extracurricular reading like historical novels and watching series like Pradhanmantri.

 CSC: What is your advice to the freshers who are going to appear in this exam?

-CSC: Since when have you been reading Civil Services Chronicle magazine?
-What are your suggestions to make it more useful for civil service aspirants?
+CSC: Since when have you begun reading Civil Services Chronicle magazine?
+What are your suggestions to make it more useful for civil services aspirants?

-CSC: Ms. Suman, thanks a lot for giving your valuable time and sharing your insight on civil services examination.
+CSC: Mr. Manoj, thanks a lot for giving your valuable time and sharing your insight on civil services examination.